What does a Plant Maintenance Technician do?

 Here are the steps to become a Plant Maintenance Technician:

 - Obtain a high school diploma or GED.
-This is the first step towards a career in this field.
+This is the first step in the educational journey.

-- Complete a vocational training program.
-Many technicians start with a certificate or associate degree in mechanical or electrical technology.
+- Complete a vocational training program or an associate degree in mechanical or electrical technology.
+These programs provide hands-on experience and technical knowledge.

 How long does it take to become a Plant Maintenance Technician?